-Companies can find untapped value in their employees when working to solve current challenges presented by the coronavirus pandemic.
-This involves utilizing a Make Your Case initiative that allows employees to apply their unused skillsets and connections in opening up new ways for their companies to operate.
+Companies can find untapped value in their multidimensional employees when working to solve current challenges presented by the coronavirus pandemic.
+This involves utilizing a Make Your Case initiative that allows employees to apply their unused skill sets and connections in opening up new ways for their companies to operate.

-For example, in this unprecedented shelter-in-place environment, consider the value inherent in the information sharing taking place through social media.
+For example, in this unprecedented shelter-in-place environment, consider the value in the information sharing taking place through social media.
 Networks of people are utilizing their own knowledge and past experiences to advise others on meeting the challenge of remaining isolated in their homes.
-People share their experiences of living through hurricanes, surviving in post-war Kosovo, and living in a remote outpost in Alaska, for example, as tried-and-true ideas for working and remaining connected in difficult circumstances.
-The social media forum is a plethora of innovative solutions not only for connecting with co-workers and customers while sheltering in the place, but also remaining socially connected — think virtual happy hours.
+People share their experiences of living through hurricanes, surviving in post-war Kosovo, or living in a remote outpost in Alaska, for example, as tried-and-true ideas for working and remaining connected in difficult circumstances.
+The social media forum has a plethora of innovative solutions not only for connecting with co-workers and customers while sheltering in the place but also for remaining socially connected — think virtual happy hours.

 The Make Your Case process involves:

-3. Share ideas for implementation.
-Using what they know of the company, the authors indicate which parts of their proposed solution can be implemented immediately, and which will need additional resources.
-Company reviewers who are now vested in the idea will likely help facilitate finding resources and funding to expedite implementation of the solution.
+Using what they know of the company, the authors indicate which parts of their proposed solution can be implemented immediately and which will need additional resources.
+Company reviewers who are now vested in the idea will likely help facilitate finding resources and funding to expedite the implementation of the solution.

-4. Fine-tune specifics.
-Together with company reviewers, the authors tailor specifics of their solution to the company challenge.
+Together with company reviewers, the authors tailor their solution to the company challenge.
 This includes providing an action plan of how the solution will be carried out.

 Make Your Case initiatives engage employees by inviting them to demonstrate their unique multidimensional cores.
-By providing their innovative solutions and helping to implement them in a way that addresses a pressing challenge, employees are given an opportunity to craft their own edge within the company.
+By providing innovative solutions and helping to implement them in a way that addresses a pressing challenge, employees are allowed to craft their own edge within the company.

 The company benefits from a pipeline of solutions that have been tested in other contexts and tailored to the reality of this particular challenge.